SyncfusionExamples/adding-the-recurring-or-pattern-appointment-to-the-custom-schedule-appointment-collection./README.md

-# adding-the-recurring-or-pattern-appointment-to-the-custom-schedule-appointment-collection.
+# How to add the recurring or pattern appointment to the custom schedule appointments?

 Adding the recurring or pattern appointment to the custom schedule AppointmentCollection.